Vonshad/Offensive_Sec/README.md

 # Cheatsheets & Write-ups
 > Please note I have been slow to post here as I am currently studying for the OSCP.
+Expect a big update and more write-ups soon.
 Stay tuned!

 ## [WRITE-UPS]
 Write-ups of various OSCP-like boxes will be provided there.